lennyleadership/FenXiHuaXue_handbook/content/docs/01 Mass Spec LC-MS/Part 05 Troubleshooting/10_systematic_troubleshooting.md

 ### Carry-over
 Carry-over is probably one of the most commonly encountered problems of LC/MS/MS method development.
 Sources of problems range from instrument hardware and the selection of appropriate rinse solvents to challenges with chromatography.
 Frequently, resolving the problem requires a combination of individual experimental solutions and systematic and logical investigation.

 <u>**The gradient elution** was actually determined to be the cause of the carry-over effect</u>.
-To address the issue, <u>an isocratic elution with a mobile phase that contained 45% acetonitrile was used to eliminate the carryover</u>.
+To address the issue, <u> (1) an isocratic elution with a mobile phase that contained 45% acetonitrile was used to eliminate the carryover</u>.
 A new problem surfaced when the original internal standard was not retained on the column in the mobile phase, so a new one had to be used.
 The new standard had retention properties similar to those of the analyte.
 Figure 2 depicts the resolution of the carry-over problem.
 The method was validated and successfully used for sample analysis.  chromatographic condition and internal standard were changed as a result of the problem and its solution.
 Occasionally, carry-over problems have simpler solutions.
-In another example, simply raising the needle height solved the carry-over effect. <u>Carry-over is often avoided by merely minimizing the contact surface between analyte and needle</u>.
+In another example, simply raising the needle height solved the carry-over effect. <u> (2) Carry-over is often avoided by merely minimizing the contact surface between analyte and needle</u>.

 Occasionally, carry-over problems have simpler solutions.
-In another example, simply raising the needle height solved the carry-over effect.
-Carry-over is often avoided by merely minimizing the contact surface between analyte and needle.
+In another example, simply raising the needle height solved the carry-over effect. <u> (3) Carry-over is often avoided by merely minimizing the contact surface between analyte and needle</u>.

 ### Recovery and matrix effects